2026 Conference: Great Plains Futures

 Free access

-Several portions of the conference are free and open to all without registration: Neil Linscheid's keynote, Ness Sándoval's keynote, the teach-in with several Otoe-Missouria tribal members, and the film at the Ross are all free and open to all.
+Several portions of the conference are free and open to all without registration: Neil Linscheid's keynote, Ness Sándoval's keynote, the teach-in with several Otoe-Missouria tribal members, and the film at the Ross are free and open to all.

 Schedule